Antonoko/pd-solitaire-effect/README.md

 - Coordinates of the positions of several decks to be launched

 That's it!
 I think the code is not complicated, feel free to use and modify.

+Additional work that may need to be done:
+- Add a fade-out animation after interrupting the animation. (can be achieved through `playdate.graphics.image:fadedImage`)